 Consulting and Work for Hire Agreements

-As a freelancer, contractor or business that works with independent contractors, you stand to lose a lot if you don’t have a detailed, well-written contract for a given project or venture.
-These businesspeople and companies can benefit from working with a consulting and work for hire attorney, as your contract is a vital element of the equation.
-You need a solid, well-written contract to ensure that you don’t find yourself involved in a dispute or suffering losses as the result of a project gone awry.
+As a freelancer, contractor or business that works with independent contractors, you stand to lose a lot if you don’t have a detailed, well-written contract for a multi-party project or venture.
+Individuals, businesses and organizations can benefit from working with a knowlegable attorney, as contracts and agreements on matters that include work for hire, employee and independent contractor support are vital elements of any business sucess equation.
+Solid, well-written contracts ensure that you don’t find yourself involved in a dispute or suffering losses as the result of a project gone awry.

-There are lots of generic work for hire agreements available on the web, but the very general nature of these contracts means they’re limited in terms of their usefulness.
+There are generic work for hire agreements available, but the very general nature of these contracts means they’re limited in terms of their usefulness.
 A generic work for hire contract can leave you with a false sense of security and ultimately, you may end up with a document that’s of little value if you need to go to court to address a dispute.
 This can result in a major financial loss and significant stress, whether you’re a contractor or a business owner.

-The experienced business attorney at the law offices of Sandman Law Office is available to help independent contractors, consultants, and businesses that require help drafting or reviewing a work for hire agreement before you sign.
-We can also offer legal advice and representation if you need to pursue another party as the result of undelivered product/services or an unpaid bill.
+The experienced team at Sandman Law Office is available to help independent contractors, consultants, and businesses that require help drafting or reviewing a contract or crafting an agreement before you sign.
+We can also offer legal advice and representation if you need to pursue alternative dispute resolution, such as mediation and arbitration.

 Common Questions on Work for Hire Agreements and Consulting Contracts

 Work for hire agreements, consulting contracts, and other written business agreements can be useful for spelling out the terms of your business arrangement, while protecting you if you ultimately need to litigate.
 Let’s look at a few of the common questions that our attorney addresses on this subject.